Rancho Buena Vista High School: Activities

-Known for yearly participation in the National History Day competition, an annual United Service Organizations (USO) show, and its ArtSplash festival, RBV boasts award-winning programs in theatre, music, and graphic design/digital arts.
+Known for yearly participation in the National History Day competition, an annual United Service Organizations (USO) show, and its ArtSplash festival, RBV has programs in theatre, music, and graphic design/digital arts.
 Under retired drama teacher Mark Scott, who was inducted in the California Educational Theatre Hall of Fame, RBV won first or second place in at least half the shows entered in the California Educational Theatre Awards and the Spirit of the MACY awards.

 The school has a TV/film studio equipped with professional JVC cameras.

 Rancho Buena Vista's drum line has performed in Good Morning San Diego.

 Many students participate in a large internship programme, AVID (Advancement Via Individual Determination), the Regional Occupational Program (ROP), IB Diploma and Certificate Programmes and Advanced Placement (AP) classes.

 Rancho's Cross Country teams are perennially state-ranked, and the varsity Academic Team won the San Diego County Academic League Championship in 2006.

 Sports

 The athletic program at RBVHS currently offers Marching Band, Color Guard, Cheer, Dance, Ballet Folklorico, Cross Country, Field Hockey, Tennis, Volleyball, Water Polo, Golf, Basketball, Soccer, Wrestling, Softball, Baseball, Swimming, Track & Field, and Football.

 In January 2020 Shane Graham was appointed as head football coach.
-Since 2004 the RBV football team only had winning seasons in 2007, 2013 and 2017.
+Since 2004 the RBV football team had winning seasons in 2007, 2013 and 2017.